Bankruptcy vs. default: Which route is best for you?

 Lender sues you

-Another daunting result of defaulting on your loan can be a future lawsuit brought forth by your lender.
-A lender will try to sue you in court to garnish your wages or even try to put a lien on your house to collect some of the profits when you sell the home.
-If you find yourself involved in this circumstance, it is crucial that you do not ignore the lawsuit.
-In most cases, the judge will take the debt collector’s side, which will lead to future financial issues.
+Another daunting result of defaulting on your loan can be a lawsuit brought forth by your lender.
+A lender will try to sue you in an attempt to garnish your wages or even try to put a lien on your house to collect some of the profits when you sell the home.

 Credit score impact of defaulting

-What happens when I file for bankruptcy?
+What happens if I file for bankruptcy?

 Filing for bankruptcy after you’ve defaulted can protect your assets from being seized by the lender or creditor.
 How it works depends on the type of bankruptcy you file.